 The new basement waterproofing process can be rather expensive and time-consuming.
 However, you need to find an effective method to withstand water that wells up from the floor or leaky foundation walls.
 In the long run, that will save you a lot of costs and effort.

-New Basement Waterproofing Cost
+New Construction Basement Waterproofing Cost

-The entire process of basement waterproofing involves planning and preparation, first of all.
+The entire process of new construction basement waterproofing involves planning and preparation, first of all.
 Then, you will deal with sealing of the foundation and wall waterproofing with cement or other material.
 You may also need to install a perimeter drain or sump pump, to divert the downspout runoff from your foundation, or even to repair cracks, if any, with an epoxy injection.
 All these jobs are rather costly and time-consuming.

 Exterior Waterproofing cost

 - Sealing –

 - Cementitious –

 - Bentonite Clay –